Applies to

 1. Add Conditional Junction: Junction Match

-2. Then add the Junction itself.
+2. Then, add the Junction itself.

 For example, a user has filled out a Smartsheet form identifying Product A, B, or C in a column.
-To specify the Smartsheet cell where the type of product was selected, add in the Junction Match element.
-It will then read the cell and tell the workflow which of the junction state names matches that selected product.
+To specify the Smartsheet cell where the type of product was selected, add the Junction Match element.
+It will then read the cell and tell the workflow of which of the junction state names matches that selected product.

 Configure the Junction Match